aseveritt/scBAMpler/README.md

 the distributions for your own data.
 The notebook plots them before you threshold on them.

 ```
-$ conda activate scBAMpler_env
-$ pip install seaborn matplotlib jupyter   # only needed for the notebook
-#amanda add this to the env tomorrow.

 $ jupyter notebook notebooks/inspect-select-combos.ipynb
 ```